harshal20m/harshal20m/README.md

 - 🔭 I’m currently working on **AI based NotesApp**

-- 🌱 I’m currently learning and exploring ** Master MERN stack develpoment** at industry level standards.
+- 🌱 I’m currently learning and exploring **Master MERN stack develpoment** at industry level standards.

 - I'm looking to collaborate on exciting and innovative projects that align with my skills and interests.

-- 👨‍💻 All of my projects are available at [https://harshalmali.online/](https://harshalmali.online/)
+- 👨‍💻 All of my projects are available at [LINK](https://harshalmali.online/)

 <br clear="both">